@mock Directive Specification

 2.1Mock File Location

-The mock file must be named {Name}.json, where {Name} is the name of its executable target.
+The mock file must be named {Name}.json, where {Name} is the name of the operation or fragment within which the mock values may be used.

 Example